Welcome to GRAZIOTTI ON POLYHEDRA

 Ugo and I met in San Francisco in the late fifties and soon became friends.
 I was a frequent visitor of his rather large Studio on Market Street.
 It was located on the top floor of a building with a high ceiling.
 But one would not notice the height of the ceiling because it was totally covered with perfectly executed balsa-wood models of polyhedra hanging from it.

 Graziotti was not a professional mathematician.
-He was an artist, in the style of the masters of the Italian Renaissance: Piero della Francesca, Paolo Uccello, Leonardo da Vinci and many others, big and small.
+But he was both a mathematician and a painter -- as he himself said in 1969: «Painters and sculptors call me a mathematician, and mathematicians call me a painter».
+(Seattle Post-Intellicencer 206, August 15, 1969).
+Graziotti was an artist, in the style of the masters of the Italian Renaissance: Piero della Francesca, Paolo Uccello, Leonardo da Vinci and many others, big and small.
 In fact Graziotti was so knowledgeable about Italian Renaissance art and artists, that he served as an official authenticator of Renaissance art works that were brought from Italy to the USA during and after the Second World War.
 In the vein of the Renaissance masters, two-dimentional and three-dimentional shapes had been the very foundation of Graziotti's academic education.
 Among other works, he had studied Piero della Francesca's treatise on the Five regular bodies, De Quinque Corporibus Regularibus, Leonardo Da Vinci's Codice Atlantico, Luca Pacioli's De Divina Proportione, etc. He knew profoundly De Prospectiva Pingendi of Piero della Francesca for whom the laws of pictorial representation are identical with the rigorous laws of mathematical perspective.
 And as in Piero's, in the drawings, paintings and sculptures of Ugo Adriano, man and his world are seen as subject to the perspective essence of geometric forms.
 No wonder then that Graziotti was so fascinated with the design and construction of polyhedra.
 This passion of his goes back many years.
 Even before coming to the United States Graziotti had constructed a number of polyhedra in wood which for many years were on exhibition in Milan.
 Once in the U. S., the Pacific Science Center of Seattle, Washington, commissioned him to undertake a research on the plane partition of Euclidean space.
 The result was a series of publications (including the very beautiful Historical Chart of Polyhedra of 1966), and the design and execution of several balsa-wood models of polyhedra.
 Upon his return to Italy in 1970, Graziotti established his residence in Rome.
-There he became a member of the A.I.A.M., Accademia Internazionale dell'Arte Moderna and President of its Co.S.P.A., or Commissione di Studi per la Programmazione Artistica.
+There, on 15 June 1982, he became "Membro effettivo" or full Member of the Senate of the Accademia Internazionale dell'Arte Moderna (A.I.A.M.) as well as President of its Co.S.P.A., or Commissione di Studi per la Programmazione Artistica.
 Once in Rome, he decided to donate his balsa-wood polyhedra models to the Sovraintendenza Antichità e Belle Arti of Rome.
 Now the 116 models are in the permanent collection of the Museo della Matematica of the Commune of Rome.

 Star dodecahedron, inlaid in marble.
 Floor of St. Mark's Basilica, Venice.
 Attributed to Paolo Uccello.